 5. How soon can the record get sealed?

-As a misdemeanor, criminal contempt convictions are sealable one year after the case ends.
-But if the contempt charge gets dismissed, then the defendant can pursue a record seal right away.7
+As a misdemeanor, a criminal contempt conviction is sealable one year after the case ends.
+Though if the contempt charge gets dismissed, then you can pursue a record seal right away.7

 Learn how to seal criminal records in Nevada.